Wart: Diagnosis

 On dermatoscopic examination, warts will commonly have fingerlike or knoblike extensions.

 Prevention

-Gardasil 6 is an HPV vaccine aimed at preventing cervical cancers and genital warts.
+Gardasil is an HPV vaccine aimed at preventing cervical cancers and genital warts.
 Gardasil is designed to prevent infection with HPV types 16, 18, 6, and 11.
 HPV types 16 and 18 currently cause about 70% of cervical cancer cases, and also cause some vulvar, vaginal, penile and anal cancers.
 HPV types 6 and 11 are responsible for 90% of documented cases of genital warts.

 Gardasil 9 protects against HPV types 6, 11, 16, 18, 31, 33, 45, 52, and 58.

-HPV vaccines do not currently protect against the virus strains responsible for plantar warts (verrucae).
+HPV vaccines are sometimes used off-label to treat existing warts, including common and plantar warts.
+The efficiency of HPV vaccines as a treatment for existing warts seems to decline with age, with one study finding a cure rate of 59.6% for patients under 40 and of 25% for those 40 or older.

 Disinfection

 The virus is relatively hardy and immune to many common disinfectants.
 Exposure to 90% ethanol for at least 1 minute, 2% glutaraldehyde, 30% Chlorhexidine, and/or 1% sodium hypochlorite can disinfect the pathogen.

 The virus is resistant to drying and heat, but killed by 100 C temperature and ultraviolet radiation.